My Wellness Philosophy

 There is a lot of confusion around what “healthy” food is.
-I have definitely been there in my journey, trying to figure out how to be “healthy” amidst all the different claims.
+I have definitely been there in my journey, trying to figure out how to be healthy amidst all the different claims.
 Within the scope of about five years I tried no-fat, no-carb, high-fat/keto-ish, paleo, high-meat, and even weighed every ounce of food I put in my body for a time.
 It was complicated to say the least.
 Through all of that though, I discovered that it’s best to simply get back to the basics.
 Food should not be complicated.

 Although food is central to eating and our health, it is not the only factor.
 Our mindset, environment, sleep patterns, hormones, etc. all influence what our body does with the food.
-While I’m not perfect, I believe in practicing the Okinawan mindset of hara hatchi bu (eating to 80% full) and mindful eating, which are two concepts beyond the food itself but influence our eating.
+While I’m not perfect, I believe in practicing the Okinawan mindset of hara hatchi bu (eating to 80% full) and mindful eating, which are two concepts beyond the food itself that influence our eating.

 THE REST OF LIFESTYLE

 The further we get from living as God originally designed,

 the further we get from functioning as He created us to.